 - Kosher salt and coarsely cracked black pepper

-- 2. Bring a pot of salted water to a boil.
+- Bring a pot of salted water to a boil.
 Fill a large bowl halfway with ice water.
 Blanch the beans until tender but still snappy, about 3 minutes.
-Then use tongs or a large slotted spoon to transfer them to the ice water bath, swishing them around.
+Then use tongs or a large slotted spoon to move them to the ice water bath, swishing them around.
 Drain well and place on a clean kitchen towel to dry.